 I think a lot can inferred about a writer from the things he or she likes to read.
-Here are some of my favorite blogs:
+Here are some of my favorite sites:

-You will probably notice that my writing is similar in style to these amazing writers.
+I try my best to put as much enthusiasm into my work as those listed above.
 You will also find that I link to their sites a lot.
 Speaking of links, there are two types of posts on my site: articles and links.
 Articles are original posts that link to the permalinks, and link posts direct you to an outside source.
-Link posts are designated by that blue arrow.
+Link posts have a smaller, bluer headline.

-I want to end this little welcome ceremony with two quotes that I think apply to my blog.
+I want to end this little welcome ceremony with two quotes that I think apply to my website.

 I don’t need to be an authority on anything.
 I don’t need you to agree with my arguments.
 I know this is probably too long, too broad, and too egotistical for the mass market to read, and you most likely skimmed over it.
 I wrote this just now, and I’m going to publish it now, even though it’s Sunday and it won’t see peak traffic.
 I don’t want to write top-list posts 10 times a day.
 I don’t want to be restricted to my blog’s subject or any advertisers’ target demographic.
 This site represents me, and I’m random and eccentric and interested in a wide variety of subjects.